-The center closes for Easter, Thanksgiving and Christmas holidays.
+The center closes for Thanksgiving, Christmas and New

 The center focuses on the wide variety of outdoor recreational opportunities that our state’s fish and wildlife resources provide.
 Exhibits highlight the role of fish and wildlife management and many of the projects conducted throughout the history of the Arkansas Game and Fish Commission.
 The location along the Arkansas River allows many watchable wildlife activities within an urban area.
 Basking water turtles, butterflies and migrating pelicans are common sights.
 A portion of the Arkansas River Trail crosses the site, offering more options for exploration.
 The grounds of the center include beds of native plants found throughout the state, while the main building includes an exhibit hall, aquariums, gift shop, theater and special educational programs.

 Are you interested in becoming a volunteer at the Witt Stephens Jr. Central Arkansas Nature Center?
 Click here for more information.